ysyk2021/leading-with-a-growth-mindset-cultivating-a-culture-of-continuous-improvement/src/chapter-2-1.md

-# Exploring the Research behind a Growth Mindset

-## Introduction

 In this chapter, we delve into the extensive research that supports the concept of a growth mindset.
 Drawing upon various studies and scientific literature, we aim to provide a comprehensive understanding of the benefits and implications of cultivating a growth mindset in individuals, organizations, and educational settings.